chef/chef-web-docs/content/environments.md

 The _default Environment
 =========================

-Every organization must have at least one environment.
-Every organization starts out with a single environment that is named `_default`, which ensures that at least one environment is always available to the Chef Infra Server.
+Every Chef Infra Server organization must have at least one environment.
+Each organization starts out with a single `_default` environment.
 The `_default` environment cannot be modified in any way.
 Nodes, roles, run-lists, cookbooks (and cookbook versions), and attributes specific to an organization can only be associated with a custom environment.
+Additional environments can be created to reflect each organization's patterns and workflow.
+For example, creating `production`, `staging`, `testing`, and `development` environments.

 Environment Attributes
 ======================